sumedhgupte/sumedh.github.io/docs/index.md

-### Learning in Games

-This is a series of guides/paper-summaries/experiments in the broad field of AI, with major focus on 'games' as an understanding mechanism.
+This is a series of experiments in the broad field of AI, with major focus on 'games' as an understanding mechanism.

-...WIP